Ames Manufacturing Company: Surviving buildings

-The historic Ames Company factory, located at 5-7 Springfield Street in Chicopee, Massachusetts, is a complex of connected industrial buildings, the oldest of which date to 1847.
-Most of the older elements are brick in construction, and range in height from one to four stories.
+The historic Ames Company factory, located at 5-7 Springfield Street in Chicopee, Massachusetts, is a complex of connected industrial buildings, the oldest of which dates to 1847.
+Most of the older elements are brick in construction and range in height from one to four stories.

 This complex was added to the National Register of Historic Places in 1983.
 The largest surviving buildings have been converted into residences.